 Turning Experiential Learning Principles into Practice

-This section is meant to serve as a toolkit to complement the work of the Experiential Learning Taskforce.
+This page serves as a toolkit for instructors embedding experiential learning outcomes into their courses.
 The toolkit will grow over time so be sure to check back often.
 If you have a sample course or tool that you wish to share, please contact us.

 Note: If you are considering developing an international experiential learning course, we would encourage you to first consult resources from Western International.